 Keto and Kidneys.
 How Much Protein is Too Much?

-How kidneys work anyway?
+How do kidneys work anyway?

-Kidneys are two organs that are bean-shaped and is found in the upper part of the abdominal cavity that is responsible for removing waste materials, excess water, and harmful toxins in our body.
+Kidneys are 2 organs that are bean-shaped and are found in the upper part of the abdominal cavity that is responsible for removing waste materials, excess water and harmful toxins in our body.

 How kidneys can benefit from Ketogenic Diet?